biancaportela/biancaportela/README.md

 # Hello there, I'm Bianca!

-I'm an economist who recently fell in love with data analysis and data science.
-I've been on a journey to learn all the necessary skills and (hopefully!) land a job in the area.
-My goal is to join my expertise in economics and my newly acquired knowledge of data analysis and data science to solve business problems!
+I'm an economist who fell in love with data analysis and data science.
+I've been on a journey to learn all the necessary skills and land a job in the area.
+My goal is to join my expertise in economics and my knowledge of data analysis and data science to solve business problems!

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/biancaportela///)](https://www.linkedin.com/in/biancaportela/)
 [![Gmail Badge](https://img.shields.io/badge/-Gmail-red?style=flat-square&logo=Gmail&logoColor=white&link=biancaportelaca@gmail.com)](mailto:biancaportelaca@gmail.com)